-So, why does everything seem darker in one eye?
-Let’s discuss this.
+Now, if it’s not age-related, why does everything seem darker in one eye?
+Let’s explore.

 Why does everything seem darker in one eye?

-If things look dimmer in one eye, it could signify a serious eye issue.
-Many conditions, including age-related macular degeneration (AMD), cataracts, and glaucoma, can affect your eyes’ means to process colors.
-Optic neuritis and retinal detachment may also contribute to this symptom.
+If things appear dimmer in one eye, there could be a serious eye issue at play.
+Many conditions, including age-related macular degeneration (AMD), cataracts, and glaucoma, can affect your eyes’ means of processing colors.
+Optic neuritis and retinal detachment can also contribute to this symptom.